Max Lerner: Personal life and death

 Lerner was a strong advocate of the New Deal.

 Lerner was a staunch opponent of discrimination against African Americans but supported the wartime Japanese American internment and backed an American Civil Liberties Union resolution on the issue to "subordinate civil liberties to wartime considerations and political loyalties."

 Lerner married Anita Marburg in 1928, and they divorced in 1940.
 He married Edna Albers in 1941.
 Lerner died on June 5, 1992.

 Lerner's granddaughter is actress Betsy Russell.

 Works

 Lerner's most influential book was America as a Civilization: Life and Thought in the United States Today (1957).

 His book The Unfinished Country is a collection of more than 200 of his daily columns, which were written for the New York Post over the span of more than a decade.
-The Unfinished Country contains one of his better-known quotes: "The turning point in the process of growing up is when you discover the core of strength within you that survives all hurt."
+The book contains one of his better-known quotes: "The turning point in the process of growing up is when you discover the core of strength within you that survives all hurt."
 His 1990 book, Wrestling with the Angel, was about his long struggle with illness.